gageracer/edithor/example/uiresult.md

 **Segment 46:** (426 characters)

 Some she'd modified—not every fear needed to be conquered in the exact way she'd imagined.
 But the spirit was there.
 She'd transformed her life.
 Become someone she barely recognized from that 30th birthday when she'd felt so stuck, so numb.
 "You should make a new list," Jake suggested.
 She laughed.
 "More fears?"
 "Bigger fears," he said.
 "You're braver now.
-You can handle bigger challenges."
+You can handle bigger challenges.".
 So she did.
 Started a new list.

 **Segment 47:** (452 characters)